| WELDING

 symbols, finish symbols are used to indicate the method to use

+for forming the contour of the weld.
 When a finish symbol is used, it shows the method of

 finish, not the degree of finish; for example, a C is used to